AlShakib/sirius/root/usr/share/gnome-shell/extensions/dash-to-panel@jderose9.github.com/README.md

 - @abakkk for centering the taskbar icons in the panel
 - @quasoft for changing of font weight of ungrouped application titles
 - @jordanribera for using icon's dominant color as running indicator color
+- @tper0700 for dynamically building context menu based on system capabilities

 #### Bug Fixes:
 @imrvelj, @Teslator, @bil-elmoussaoui, @brandon-schumann, @sw9, @rockon999 , @lexruee, @3v1n0, @freeroot, @moqmar, @ArtyomZorin, @lkc0987, @saibotk, @vanillajonathan, @Zkdc, @leebickmtu